Frank Mechau: An Artistic Overview

 Frank Mechau (prounounced mayshow) was a complex man with diverse interests.
 He was an athlete, a scholar, a teller of tall tales, a gentle man and a philosopher, but above all he was an artist.
 He lived his brief life of forty-two years (1904-1946) with gusto, intensity, dedication and hard work.
 He achieved considerable renown as a painter, but not the financial success awarded to some others of the same period—in part because he was always finding his own way.
-This life-long journey began with his leaving Glenwood Springs after high school to follow his keen artistic interests to Chicago, New York, and then Paris, before returning to his home ground in Colorado.
+This life-long journey began with his leaving Glenwood Springs after high school to follow his keen artistic interests to Denver, Chicago, New York, and then Paris, before returning to his home ground in Colorado.

 Shortly after his return from several years abroad, Frank Mechau said in an interview,

 America has been altogether too modest in the realization of the rich potentialities which lie within her boundaries, and has blindly worshipped everything foreign.
 It has been a great experience to study in France, Germany, Spain, Italy and Holland, but it has furthered my conviction that America is the place for American artists.